sanit4u/monitoring/README.md

         static_configs:
         - targets: ['localhost:9182']
  ```
- - start the promehteus by executing the prometheus.exe
+ - start the prometheus by executing the prometheus.exe

  ### Testing the setup
  - By default, prometheus server can be accessed using 9090 port.